FIBUPC/demo_fib_api_java/README.md

  [here](http://api.fib.upc.edu/v2/o/applications/register_private/).

-Once you have satisfied this requirements, open the Android project and go to `/app/src/main/java/com.inlab.racodemoapi/Constants/OAuthParams.java` and replace `clientID` and `clientSecret` variable with your own corresponding application's values.
+Once you have satisfied this requirements, open the Android project and go to `/app/src/main/java/com.inlab.racodemoapi/Constants/OAuthParamsTemplate.java` and copy its content to a new file called `OAuthParams` at the same package.
+Go to this new file and replace the `clientID` and `clientSecret` variables with your own corresponding application's values.